nikbearbrown/algorithms-vol2-with-llms/chapters/08-social-networks.md

 - Ask it to explain Granovetter's "forbidden triad" in plain language and connect it to the clustering coefficient measurements you ran.
 - Add a constraint: "Answer as the abstract of a follow-up paper to 'The Strength of Weak Ties,' written fifty years later."

 What changes?
 What gets better?
-What gets worse?
+What gets wrong?